Marlène Boissonnault: International play

 Boissonnault represented Canada at the 2015 IIHF Women’s World U18 Championship, winning a silver medal.
 In 2017, she was named to the National Women’s Development Team roster.

 Personal life

+Boissonault’s brother is a former New Brunswick’s Strongest Man and SCC Atlantic Canada’s Strongest Man, Émile Boissonnault.
 Boissonnault has a pre-med degree from Cornell University.